yashsharma1mg/DesMania/README.md

 # DesMania

-DesMania is a documented, high-fidelity React prototype for the Diagnostics Ideal Checkout flow.
+DesMania is a documented, React prototype for the Diagnostics Ideal Checkout flow.
 It was built for a fixed 360px mobile canvas and preserves both the final coded experience and the design-system reasoning that led to it.

 This repository is not only a runnable prototype.
 It is also a record of how the checkout screens were deconstructed, specified, audited, implemented, iterated, and verified.